Rusty Fears 6 - The Last One to Speak by James Thomasos

 Just sheets and sheets of printer paper floating with unnerving stillness, three holes punched through each in a mockery of human countenance.

-If only to not see the not crowd for a moment, you venture a glance to your right, your co stars for today's show.
+If only to not see the not crowd for a moment, you venture a glance to your right, your co-stars for today's show.

-Number four and number thirty eight are both smiling frantically, eyes darting around for a camera that will not reveal itself.
+Number 4 and number 38 are both smiling frantically, eyes darting around for a camera that will not reveal itself.
+To the left, your co-star number 16 has not moved in a couple of broadcasts now.

 Back on air in 3, 2, 1.